zzhangjii/learning-library/ApplicationIntegration-labguide.md

 ## Activate an Application

-Our last step before we can test is to activate your process
-    application so it is installed on the server:
+After you publish, you need activate your process application so it is available for use:

 46. Click on the *Activate* option at the top right of the window.
         The *Activation tab* appears and the associated panel is